 Thank you to all the delegates who attended our Volunteers Conference.
 We received excellent feedback and are delighted that delegates enjoyed the variety of speakers and topics.
 We also want to thank all presenters for their support and generosity of spirit.
 Forgoing your speaker’s gift enabled us to make a donation to the Flying Doctor Memory Lane.

 It was a pleasure welcoming 13 scholarship recipients from Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia (pictured in photo above) thanks to funding from Palliative Care Australia.
-All scholarship recipients will provide an essay about their highlights of the conference which we will published.
+PCV has released an eBook with essays from all 13 scholarship recipients sharing their personal highlights of the conference.
 Below are some quotes reflecting their experience:

 “To walk into the Rendezvous Hotel I immediately felt I was amongst like-minded people who value community and hold care for others as a core value.”

 “This conference was the richest with relevant, take home messages.”

 “The overall Conference was well managed, and orchestrated.
 The food and venue were excellent.”